 The NHLBI has a robust portfolio of HIV-related grants that are managed in its three divisions, the Division of Cardiovascular Sciences, the Division of Lung Diseases, and the Division of Blood Diseases and Resources.
 HIV-related pediatric research is managed within the heart, lung, or blood division most relevant to the research content.
 The goals, past successes and future interests of the NHLBI AIDS Program are described in the About the AIDS Program section.

 HIV-Related Funding Opportunities

-The NHLBI AIDS team is pleased to announce the publication of three NHLBI AIDS Funding Opportunity Announcements.
+The NHLBI AIDS Team is pleased to announce the publication of the following NHLBI AIDS Funding Opportunity Announcements:

 How are HIV-related applications reviewed at NHLBI?

 As mandated by Congress, all AIDS/HIV-related applications receive an expedited advisory Council review that allows the Institute to award qualifying grants one Council earlier than the standard non AIDS/ HIV-related schedule would indicate.
 To be eligible for expedited review, the application must address research goals that are relevant to AIDS/HIV.
 For investigator-initiated AIDS applications reviewed in the Center for Scientific Review (CSR), the receipt date is about two months after the standard receipt date for a typical R01 application.
 For NIH receipt dates and the AIDS review cycle see: http://grants.nih.gov/grants/funding/submissionschedule.htm#AIDS

 All NIH grant applications are received by the Division of Receipt and Referral in CSR.
 If you are submitting an investigator-initiated application that has primary aims focused specifically on HIV-related heart, lung, or blood disease, you may wish to include in your cover letter a request that the application be assigned to NHLBI.
 The Division of Receipt and Referral will review such requests, but is not obligated to grant them.